lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

          :emphasize-lines: 5-10

 First, the ``workflow`` variable is assigned to an empty list.
-Every time we instruct SCons to build a target(s), we will ``extend`` this list and finally create an alias to the current directory name for the workflow list of targets.
+Every time we instruct SCons to build a target(s), we will ``extend`` this list and finally create an alias that matches the parent directory name for the workflow list of targets.

 The highlighted lines of code (starting with ``journal_file = f"{model}_geometry"``) instruct SCons on how to build the ``journal_file`` target, which is an Abaqus CAE file.
-The ``journal_file`` variable helps to construct the name of the source to perform the action on along with the name of the target that will be created. ``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
+The ``journal_file`` variable exists to reduce hard-coded duplication of file names.
+``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
 This will be discussed in REFTUTORIAL05PLACEHOLDER.

 Next, the ``workflow`` list is extended to include the action to use the :meth:`waves.builders.abaqus_journal` builder, as discussed in REFTUTORIAL0PLACEHOLDER.